lourot/reframe-on-up/02-custom-domain/readme.md

 > certification authority they already know that we own [ghuser.io](https://ghuser.io) since we
 > bought it from them.

-To do so, it has sent an e-mail to these 8 addresses:
+For you to do so, it has sent an e-mail to these 8 addresses:

-* 5 @ghuser.io (e.g. admin@ghuser.io), but we don't have any e-mail server running, so we will never get them.
+* 5 @ghuser.io addresses (e.g. admin@ghuser.io), but we don't have any e-mail server running, so we
+  will never get them.
 * The admin contact from [step 1](#buying-a-domain-name) if ACM can find it on WHOIS, but we used `--privacy-protect-admin-contact`, so this won't work.
 * The registrant contact from [step 1](#buying-a-domain-name) if ACM can find it on WHOIS, but we used `--privacy-protect-registrant-contact`, so this won't work.
 * The technical contact from [step 1](#buying-a-domain-name) if ACM can find it on WHOIS.
-That why we have decided not to hide this information on WHOIS.
+That's why we have decided not to hide this information on WHOIS.

 In my case though AWS bought [ghuser.io](https://ghuser.io) from the registrar